python-rope/rope/README.txt

 Features added in this release:

-* Support for out of project modules for code completions and go to definitions
-* Type inference of ``var = AClass()``
-* Renaming function parameters inside functions
-* Handling circular imports inside source files
-* Completeing ``AClass(params).a_``
-* Better quick outline view

-If an imported module can not found inside the project, the `sys.path` entries will be searched for it.

 If it is the first time you use rope, it might be helpful to try
 these: